eshea-lab/action-realism/README.md

 # Action Realism
 ### Syntax, Semantics, and Will

-This repository hosts the development, source code, and research papers for the **Action Realism** framework—a physical and philosophical theory reconstructing quantum mechanics and agency from the principle of a finite action budget.
+This repository hosts the development, source code, and research papers for the **Action Realism** framework: a physical and philosophical theory reconstructing quantum mechanics and agency from the principle of a finite action budget.

 **Author:** Emiliano Shea